SUMMARY OF BAMIDBAR

 0

-Parashat Bamidbar marks the opening of the fourth book of the Tora, which begins with the account of a census ordered by God, in which Moses was instructed to carry out among the people.
-Additionally, a leader or chief delegate from each tribe, known as a “nasi,” is designated to guide and represent their respective tribes.
+Parashat Bamidbar, the opening of the fourth book of the Tora, begins with a census ordered by God.
+Moses, the chosen leader, is tasked with this duty.
+Each tribe is represented by a leader or chief delegate, known as a “nasi,” adding to the significance of this event.

-The number of men over the age of 20 from each tribe is described, which also serves as a military census.
-Special duties are also assigned to the Levites, who do not participate in military service but rather of all the ritual and logistical aspects of the Tabernacle or Mishkan as will be seen.
+The Tora mentions the number of men over 20 serving in the military from each tribe, which also serves as a family census.
+Special duties were also assigned to the Levites, who did not participate in military service but carried out all the Tabernacle or Mishkan’s ritual and logistical aspects, as will be seen.

-The Tora presents the results of the census for each tribe, excluding the Tribe of Levi, which will be counted separately:
+The Tora presents the results of the census for each tribe, excluding the Tribe of Levi, which Moshe will count separately:

 Tribe of Reuben: 46,500